Stair climbing: Competitive sport

-Stair climbing has developed into the organized sport Tower running.
+Stair climbing has developed into the organized sport tower running.
 Every year several stair climbing races are held around the world with the competitors running up the stairs of some of the world's tallest buildings and towers (e.g., the Empire State Building, Gran Hotel Bali), or on outside stairs such as the Niesenbahn Stairway.
 World class athletes from the running and cycling worlds regularly compete in such events.
 Some have specialized exclusively in stair climbing races.
 Prizes, awards, and other accolades are given for the top performers by gender and age group.
 Stair climbing is one of the most grueling of sports, requiring competitors to move their entire body weight vertically, as well as horizontally.

 The results of more than 160 races on all continents are evaluated each year for the Towerrunning World Cup.
 The most important - about 18 so called "Masters Races" - have a predefined factor of 1.5 to 2.5, whereas all other races are given 0.4, 0.7 or 1 depending on class and internationality of the participants.
 2010 World Cup winners were Melissa Moon (NZL) and Thomas Dold (GER).
 2011 winners are Dold (3rd time) and Cristina Bonacina (ITA).
-The World Cup Final 2012 will be hosted on December 8 in Bogota (COL).
+The World Cup Final 2012 was hosted on December 8 in Bogota (COL).

 An annual competition, 'Girnar Arohan Spardha', is held in Junagadh, India, and involves a race to climb and descend the steps of the Girnar mountain.

+ESPN8 The Ocho has a televised event called "Slippery Stairs".